cwendorf/backcalc/docs/README.md

 `backcalc` reconstructs missing statistics from whatever information is available.
 It leverages mathematical relationships between statistics to back-calculate what's missing.

-Unlike calculators requiring specific inputs, `backcalc` works with whatever you have:
+Unlike calculators requiring specific inputs, `backcalc` works with whatever you have.
+In analyzing means, for example, you can input combinations such as:
-- Mean + SE + *n*
+- Mean + SE + n
 - Mean + CI + df
 - Mean + *p* + df
 - Mean + *t* + SE